-I have a spray painting confession that you might not expect from an avid DIYer: I have the tendency to rush my spray painting jobs.
-Too often, I’m so antsy to be done and see the finished project (yay!), that I don’t wait long enough between coats or I apply some coats too thickly.
+These “dipped” DIY birch slice coasters serve an important purpose in my DIY life.
+See, I have a spray painting confession that you might not expect from an avid DIYer: I have the tendency to rush my spray painting jobs.
+Too often I’m so antsy to be done and see the finished project, that I don’t wait long enough between coats or I apply some coats too thickly.
+I’ve had dripping and sagging problems as a result.
+This is such a rookie problem, I’m totally ashamed.

-And, as an added bonus, we now have this adorable set of DIY birch slice coasters!
-Aren’t they the sweetest?
+As an added bonus, we now have this adorable set of DIY birch slice coasters!

 In our allotment of firewood this year, most of our logs were split but we did have a few whole birch logs that I squirreled away for crafts.
-You could easily buy all of the supplies for these birch coasters online, though.
+But you could easily buy all of the supplies for these DIY birch slice coasters online as well, and I’ve linked to everything below.

 Supplies for Making DIY Birch Slice Coasters: